AmjadMoqade98/MultiThreading/README.md

 3. the second request will enter and try to allocate 50 space. <br/> the system will know that there will be a server with 50 remaining capacity event if it's not ready yet.<br/> the server will open new thread which will allocate the space in the already existed server(if the server wasn't ready yet the thread will wait until it's ready)

-_the system is part of multithreading training at exalt technologies_